-The Statement sets out the high-level objectives, principles and policies governing the investment decisions made by the Trustee in relation to the Scheme's three sections; the Securicor Section, the Group 4 Section and the GSL Section and the Defined Contribution Account.
+The Statement sets out the high-level objectives, principles and policies governing the investment decisions made by the Trustee in relation to the Scheme's three sections; the Securicor Section, the Group 4 Section and the GSL Section (the "Defined Benefit Sections") and the Defined Contribution Account.
 Details of the Defined Contribution Account are set out in Appendix B.